nagyistoce/hookops-lab/_posts/2017-02-08-working-with-rails.markdown

 ---
 layout: post
 title: "3 Ways Dropouts Succeed With Rails"
-date: 2017-02-06 02:00
+date: 2017-02-08 02:00
 permalink: working-with-rails.html
-keywords: "rails framework, rails startup, practical rails project"
+keywords: "rails, rails startup, practical rails projects"
 excerpt: "What's the ONE secret that'll help you compete with seasoned Rails developers for remote work?
-It starts with understanding why businesses kickstart software projects."
+It starts with understanding why businesses hire software developers."
 author: rkcudjoe
+image: 'images/succeed_with_rails.png'
 ---

 How do Rails pros convey that they don’t just know their way around Ruby and Rails projects, but they can also be of value when it comes to solving expensive business problems with software?